-In Maine, there is a new initiative that allows you, as a HiSET of high school grad, to attend a community college for free for two years.
+In Maine, there is a new initiative that allows you, as a HiSET or high school grad, to attend a community college for free for two years.
 Check here to learn more about -> free community college in Maine.

-Presque Isle GED prep locations (HiSET)
+Presque Isle GED Prep Locations (HiSET)